-V2MOM for startups - entrepreneur beacon and company alignment
+V2MOM template for startups - entrepreneur beacon and company alignment

-V2MOM for startups including a template.
-Founders can complete it in under an hour .
+Startup founders and CEOs can complete this in under an hour .

 July 30, 2020

-There are many management methodologies used in different stages of the company, various teams, and trying to achieve different goals.
+There are many management methodologies used in different company stages, various teams, and trying to achieve other goals.
 You might have come across MBO’s, SMART goals, KPIs, BSC, OKRs, North Star metric, Zone to win, business model canvas, and others.

 V2MOM is a methodology for achieving strategic goals developed by the founder of Salesforce, Marc Benioff.
-The strengths of V2MOM are its simplicity, short time of implementation, and ease of digestion by other members of the team.
+The strengths of V2MOM are its simplicity, short time of implementation, and ease of digestion by other team members.
 The same methodology covers a wide variety of use cases, from company alignment through department focus to personal goals and progress.

 V2MOM is a great alignment tool, and you should consider using it once alignment is needed, such as whenever completing or planning a strategic stage.